Video Product Marketing: A Practical Playbook

 What each format does best

-Here’s a working cheat sheet.
+Here is a working cheat sheet.

 | Video Format | Primary Goal | Funnel Stage | Ideal Length |